 1. Highlight the protection offered by the Direct Debit Guarantee

 Some customers may worry that paying by Direct Debit will let you take incorrect amounts or payments when they're not due.
 Make sure they’re aware that:

 Payments can’t be taken unless they’re given advance notice of the amount and date of each payment.
 It may also be helpful to clarify how long a period you’ve agreed advance notice will be.
 With GoCardless our terms and conditions set this as three days - make sure your customers know that they will always be emailed three working days before a payment is due.

 Direct Debit is the UK’s safest payment method for customers.
-Customers can get a full and immediate refund from their bank for any payment they believe was taken in error or fraudulently.
+Under the Direct Debit guarantee, customers can get a full and immediate refund from their bank for any payment they believe was taken in error or fraudulently.
 This will be given on a “no questions” asked basis.

 2. Help customers to feel in control of their payments

 A lack of control is often an issue raised by elderly people or those with a less stable income like students.
 They may worry that they won’t have the money in their account to make the payment.
 You can help your customers to feel happier about this by:

 Clarifying that payments can be cancelled at any time and can’t be taken unless the customer has been given notice.
 Again, it may help to let them know exactly how long this notice will be and letting them know how they can cancel the payment.

 Offering a wide choice of payment dates so they can choose a date which suits their needs and income (e.g. the day after they are paid).
 Having this control over when the payment is taken means customers can be confident that they’ll have money in their account.